Our Thesis

 Protocols for controlling relationships and establishing trust are underway and entering production.
 Discovery protocols for different verticals have yet to be assembled, but the necessary pieces now exist.
 Protocols for portable personal data storage are now being developed on several fronts, including by Microsoft, and will usher in a new era of data sovereignty.

 Once all four elements are operational, and two already are, markets will open, network effects will accelerate, and playing fields will level.
-As Twitter founder Jack Dorsey (surprisingly) recommends, to learn more about the need for re-decentralization, read the excellent essay: Protocols, not Platforms.
+As Twitter founder Jack Dorsey (surprisingly) recommends, to learn more about the need for re-decentralization, read the excellent essay: Protocols, Not Platforms.

 4. Re-decentralization makes markets bigger, dominant players and moats smaller, and rewards superior execution by anyone.

-SSI similarly lowers transaction costs for digital interactions by enabling mutual trust that’s faster, stronger, more efficient, more open and more universally available than previously possible.
+AW similarly lowers transaction costs for digital interactions by enabling mutual trust that’s faster, stronger, more efficient, more open and more universally available than previously possible.
 These reduced transaction costs spur activity far more broadly than rides, affecting all markets having digital interactions that require trust.

 When networks “cooperate” some value from one network is transferable to another.
 Cooperative inter-network effects are exponentially greater than intra-network effects*, like comparing the internet to AOL.

-With SSI, several credit unions (CUs) in the U.S. are now issuing verifiable credentials to members to enable a streamlined experience when they call in, walk in, or log in.
+With AW, several credit unions (CUs) in the U.S. are now issuing verifiable credentials to members to enable a streamlined experience when they call in, walk in, or log in.
 However, any other website could also choose to accept these credentials and offer sleek onboarding and login experiences that eliminate forms and passwords.
 Which sites wouldn’t prefer instant onboarding and authentication of new customers from cryptographically verifiable credentials issued by a regulated financial institution, instead of forms, usernames, and breachable passwords?

 The only obstacle is awareness.